 A Felony DUI is a Serious Issue.

 As it applies to Driving Under the Influence in San Diego (or California in general), prosecutors will seek a felony DUI conviction in cases where the Blood Alcohol Content (BAC) is extremely high or high levels of drugs were detected.
-Another factor is the number of time you have been stopped for Driving Under the Influence.
+Another factor is the number of times you have been stopped for Driving Under the Influence.

 A rapid succession of 2-3 arrests in a short period of time or accumulating four or more arrests over a lifetime will play a role in classifying your case as felony DUI.
-Finally, aggravating factors such as hit and run, the degree of property damage and especially cases involving bodily harm to others will lead to a felony DUI conviction (see paragraph on penalties and aggravating circumstances below).
+Finally, aggravating factors such as hit and run, the degree of property damage, and especially cases involving bodily harm to others will lead to a felony DUI conviction (see paragraph on penalties and aggravating circumstances below).

 Penalties and Aggravating Circumstances – Factors that lead to a Felony DUI conviction